-Landing gear oleos on the Archer II should be serviced according to the instructions on the units.
-The main oleos should be extended under normal static load until 4.50 + .25 inches of oleo piston tube is exposed, and the nose gear should show 3.25 + .25 inches.
-Should the strut exposure be below that required, it should be determined whether air or oil is required by first raising the airplane on jacks.
-Depress the valve core to allow air to escape from the strut housing chamber.
+Landing gear oleos should be serviced according to the instructions on the units.
+The main oleos should be extended under normal static load until $4.50 \pm .25$ inches of oleo piston tube is exposed, and the nose gear should show $3.25 \pm .25$ inches.
+Should the strut exposure be below that required, it should be determined whether air or oil is required by first raising the airplane on jacks; Depress the valve core to allow air to escape from the strut housing chamber.
 Remove the filler plug and slowly raise the strut to full compression.
 If the strut has sufficient fluid, it will be visible up to the bottom of the filler plug hole and will then require only proper inflation.